script-development/document-preview-microservice/README.md

 - `$KEY` **Required**: The Bearer key
 - `$SOFFICE_PATH`: If the soffice binary is not in the path you can set it in here
 - `$PORT`: Change the default port number (3030)

-## Note on container:

-The container uses the Microsoft TrueType core fonts that have a proprietary license